HydroSysPotsdam/Forester/docs/_sources/test.rst.txt

 If you enjoy Forester and would like to give web-development a try, we would be thrilled to work with you!

-We think you don not need to have a full-fledged background in web-development (at least we did not).
+We think you don't need to have a full-fledged background in web-development (at least we did not).
 Curiosity is all that is needed!

 Because there is no technical documentation on this page yet, it is probably best to contact `David Strahl <mailto:david.strahl@uni-potsdam.de>`_ directly to coordinate contributions.
 Alternatively, we will try to add the badge :bdg-info:`good-first-issue` for bugs and features that we think could be an entry point into developing Forester.

-.. important:: We kindly as you to create a new branch with your name as its title or fork the project before you contribute.
+.. important:: We kindly ask you to create a new branch with your name as its title or fork the project before you contribute.
 This is to prevent issues when multiple contributors work on the same project.